Penfan/gratitude-app/README.md

 - Groups
 contains its own name and has a many-to-many relationship with Users

-### Features:
+### Features
 - Users can log in
 - Users can write Thanks
 - Users can share Thanks with specific people or Groups

 ### Division of Labor:
-Jessica: UI, controller testing
+- Jessica: UI, controller testing
-Will: models, controllers
+- Will: models, controllers
-Matt: idea, scaffold, screencast, model testing
+- Matt: idea, scaffold, screencast, model testing